 When your opponent is stunned, you will have a chance to launch a powerful attack that will immediately drain her health bar by about one quarter.

 A yellow flash of runes indicates the vast majority of additional Modron's attacks - these can be blocked or warded off.
 Make sure to avoid attacks that are signalized by a red flash of runes - they must be avoided at all cost.

 Modron also fights well with traditional spar weapons, and on top of that, she can set it on fire.
 Targeted attacks can set Eivor on fire so that he may receive fire-damage spread over time.

 If you don't want Modron to often change her position and run around the arena, just stay close to her.
 Avoid special and fiery attacks that could burn you and launch counter-attacks; this way, you will quickly deal with this opponent.

 Similar to most of the bosses that you'll have to fight in Assassin's Creed Valhalla, Modron has the ability to heal herself.
 When a white, runic aura appears around her, and she starts to drink from the wineskin, it means that she's started to regenerate her health.
-Attack her immediately to interrupt the effect of the treatment.
+Attack him immediately to interrupt his healing.